g-leech/argmin-gravitas/_posts/2018-08-31-consent-as-evidence.markdown

 published:	true
 visible: 	1

-summary:    Dissolving a thought-experiment about consequentialism with basic uncertainty adjustments.
+summary:    Dissolving a thought-experiment about consequentialism.
 confidence:	80%.
 Surely not original.
 categories:
 importance: 8